NY Racing Team: Car No. 07 history

 The team debuted in the Xfinity Series during the 2009 season, running part-time with sponsorship from Macy's and Cavi Clothing sharing the owner points with SKI Motorsports.
-The car debuted at Daytona in July with Chase Austin behind the wheel, the team returned at IRP, Bristol and Atlanta.
+The No. 07 car debuted at Daytona in July with Chase Austin behind the wheel, the team returned at IRP, Bristol and Atlanta.

+Car No. 07 results

 Car No. 58 history

-The team debuted in the Xfinity Series during the 2009 season, running part-time with sponsorship from Macy's and Cavi Clothing.
+The team debuted in the Nationwide Series during the 2009 season, running the No. 58 part-time with sponsorship from Macy's and Cavi Clothing.
 Xxxtreme ran first at Daytona in July with Mike Harmon, followed by several runs with Josh Wise and Chase Austin during the second half of the season.

 The team temporarily shut down at the end of the season after Macy's and Cavi left the team and no sponsorship could be found for 2010.